wormhole-foundation/docs.wormhole.com/docs/reference/components/relayer.md

-This documentation provides a comprehensive guide to Relayers within the Wormhole network, describing their role, types, and benefits in facilitating cross-chain processes.
+This documentation provides a comprehensive guide to Relayers within the Wormhole network, describing their role, types, and benefits in facilitating multichain processes.

 Relayers in the Wormhole context are processes that deliver Verifiable Action Approvals ([VAAs](./vaa.md)) to their destination, playing a crucial role in Wormhole's security model.
 They can't compromise security, only liveness, and act as delivery mechanisms for VAAs without the capacity to tamper with the outcome.